James Gunn in 2010.

 SF Writers Workshop attendees have heard excerpts

-from this wonderful new novel.
+from this new book.

 Co-authored with Jack Williamson in 1954 and originally published in 1955, Star Bridge will be published in Tor